Prevention and health promotion for family caregivers (Diversity-On)

 Project overview

-In order to address different diversity characteristics and living environments and to be able to create the best possible fit, a participatory and diversity-sensitive online self-help programme is being developed and evaluated in the project.
+In order to address different diversity characteristics and life circumstances and ensure the best possible fit, a participatory and diversity-sensitive online self-help service is being developed and evaluated in the project.

 Further information